Are you in touch with your financial situation?

 The schools are out for Summer, holidays are on (well, staycations…), the Sun is shining (at least at the time of writing).
 So why not take a look at your finances today, where they’re heading, and do a little planning and future-proofing.

-There are some key areas to consider when you conduct a financial review.
+There are some key areas to consider during your financial review.
 There will be considerations that are personal to you, but we’re going to take a look at the key areas that will apply to everyone.

 1. Your financial goals